Python SDK Reference

 You need to instantiate a Datalake object in order to interact with your pictures or datasets.

-If you need to interact with your datalake, you must initialize the Datalake class.
-It is a subclass of the Client.
+If you need to interact with your datalake, you must initialize the `Datalake` class.\

 from picsellia.client import Client